 Snow & Ice Information

-Public Works services both the City of Lake Forest Park and the City of Kenmore.
-The two cities share eight trucks for treating snow and ice conditions.
-Four trucks have sanders/spreaders and plows, two trucks have de-icers and plows, and two trucks have plows.
-The Public Works Department begins preparing early for the snow season by getting snow equipment ready, stockpiling supplies, training staff for emergency response and updating the snow response priorities map.
-During a snow storm, city crews work around the clock.
-Designated citywide priority routes are cleared first to accommodate emergency response, main arterials, and bus routes.
+When snow and ice storms are in the forecast, our Public Works Department is here to prepare and respond.
+Our crew monitors potential storm events as they are forecast, in order to prepare and take proactive measures to reduce impacts of these storm events.
+The Public Works Department begins preparing early for the snow season by getting snow equipment ready, stockpiling supplies, training staff for emergency response, and updating the snow response priorities map.
+During a snow storm, City crews work around the clock.
+Designated Citywide priority routes are cleared first to accommodate emergency response, main arterials, and bus routes.
 If snowfall is continuous, those arterials may require repeated plowing and sanding before crews can work to clear neighborhood streets.
+Public Works is equipped with four trucks with sanders/spreaders and plows and two trucks with deicers and plows, all dedicated for snow and ice response.

 Driving on Ice and Snow